 Licensing & Registration

-Licenses are renewed on a three-year cycle set by the Illinois Department of Financial and Professional Regulation--not three years from the date a license was issued.
-The last renewal cycle ended September 30, 2012, and the next renewal cycle ends Sept.
+Licenses are renewed on a three-year cycle set by the Illinois Department of Financial and Professional Regulation.
+The current renewal cycle ends Sept.
 30, 2015.

 An individual license and a license for all firms are required.
 An individual license is all that is required for a sole practitioner, unless the firm name suggests the firm consists of more than one person (such as "and associates" or "and company").

 For further instruction on the use of the CPA (Inactive), Licensed CPA or Registered CPA titles see the Illinois Public Accounting Act FAQs.